skruti10/amazon-sagemaker-architecting-for-ml/AnomalyDetection/Project Goal.md

 - Train
 - Test
 - Validation
+As of now the team is keeping all fields in data set.
+The data is considered to be ready "as-is".

 # End Goal
-Before transaction is committed / approved, run data thorugh model automatically.
-Put transactions onhold as being fradulent and flag for manual review.
+Before transaction is committed / approved, automatically run data thorugh model.
+Any transactions flagged as being fradulent would be automatically put on hold and flagged for manual review.